basetenlabs/truss-examples/mistral/mistral-7b-trt-llm-build-engine/TRT-LLM-README.md

   }
 }
 ```
 The `max_num_sequences` param is the maximum numbers of requests that the inference server can maintain state for at a given time (state = KV cache + decoder state).
-If this value is greater than your max batch size, we'll try to ping pong processing between max_num_sequences // max_batch_size batches.
-This assumes that `enable_trt_overlap` is set to `True` (as it is by default in this Truss).
+See this [comment](https://github.com/NVIDIA/TensorRT-LLM/issues/65#issuecomment-1774332446) for more details.
 Setting this value higher allows for more parallel processing but uses more GPU memory.

 ### API